-Sorting controls need to be inserted in the Filter Editor, similarly to custom search filters, so the first step is to make sure that the corresponding sections are enabled.
-You can enable them by clicking the Screen Options button at the top-right corner and selecting the checkboxes for Custom Search Settings and Filter Editor.
+Sorting controls need to be inserted in the Search and Pagination, similarly to custom search filters, so the first step is to make sure that the corresponding sections are enabled.
+You can enable them by clicking the Screen Options button at the top-right corner and selecting the checkboxes for Custom Search Settings and Search and Pagination.

 Alternatively, you can use the Views purpose drop-down on the same screen and select one of the following options:

 - Display the results using a custom search or Full custom display mode in case of Views